prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 When querying all nodes of a type you can supply different parameters to the `filter` argument to filter the query response accordingly.
 The available options depend on the scalar fields defined on the type in question.

-You can also include filters when including related fields in your queries to [traverse your data graph](!alias-aihaeph5ip).
+You can also include filters when including related fields in your queries to [traverse your data graph](#relation-queries).

 #### Applying single filters

-If you supply exactly one parameter to the `filter` argument, the query response will only contain nodes that fulfill this constraint.
+If you supply exactly one parameter to the `filter` argument, the query response will only contain nodes that adhere to this constraint.

 #### Filtering by value

 The easiest way to filter a query response is by supplying a field value to filter by.

-> Query all posts not yet published:
+Query all `Post` nodes that are not yet `published`:

 ```graphql
 ---